BREAKING NEWS: All MMR Vaccines seized in Samoa following deaths of two infants

 - Samoan Prime Minister offers “heartfelt condolences” to stricken families and promises justice

 Two families who recently celebrated their children’s first birthday are now planning their funerals.
-Lannacallystah Samuelu and Lameko Si’u both died within minutes of being given the MMR vaccine on the 6th July at Satoftu hospital.
+Lannacallystah Samuelu and Lameko Si’u both died within minutes of being given the MMR vaccine on July 6, at Satoftu hospital in Savai’i, Samoa.

 BREAKING NEWS – PUBLIC HEALTH WARNING

 The parents of one-year-old Lannacallystah Samuelu explained that she died within three minutes of being injected with the MMR vaccine.

 One-year old Lameko Si’u arrived at the hospital a couple of hours later.
 His mother refused to allow him to be vaccinated following the previous death.
 Despite her refusal, her son was still given the MMR vaccine.
 Tragically, within a minute, he had also died.

 The CEO of the Ministry of Health Director Leausa Take Naseri has officially ordered that all MMR vaccines in the country be immediately seized.
 He has also requested a forensic autopsy on the two babies, as the deaths are also being investigated by police.
 The Ministry of Health has publicly declared that a full investigation is now underway and that all staff involved have been stood down effective immediately.

 STATEMENT FROM THE PRIME MINISTER

 “I have not been fully briefed concerning the circumstances leading up to the death of the two innocent young children who passed away reportedly after the young boy and girl were administered vaccination injections at a District Hospital in Savai’i last Friday.